Donald Trump Approval Rating Plummets Further, Just 39 Percent Approve

 Overall, however, Donald Trump remains extremely unpopular, and all polls show that at the beginning of March he had the worst approval ratings for a new president when looking at six decades worth of approval ratings for past presidents.
 When contrasted with Barack Obama in March of 2009, Obama was found to have had an approval rating of 62 percent, which is significantly higher when compared with Trump’s low approval rating at the same time now.

 What Donald Trump and the Republicans decide on now with regard to Trumpcare could have a potentially huge effect on Trump’s future approval rating.
-Kyle Dropp, who is the Chief Research Officer at Morning Consult, has said that there is a fairly large amount of wiggle room when it comes to the new Republican health care proposal, as Politco report.
+Kyle Dropp, who is the Chief Research Officer at Morning Consult, has said that there is a fairly large amount of wiggle room when it comes to the new Republican health care proposal, as Politco reported.

 “There is a lot of room for movement in regards to voters’ opinions about the impact of the Republican plan.
 About a quarter of respondents are unsure whether to expect an increase in costs or change in quality of care.
 It is going to be important to track how those numbers move in subsequent news cycles and as Americans continue to increase their focus on this bill.”